KLAS: Secure texting vendors morphing into communications platforms

 Others, such as Voalte and Mobile Heartbeat, grew from the ground up, focusing on smartphone use for nurses, according to the report.
 Still others – Halo Communications, PerfectServe, TigerConnect – started with easy-to-use, easy-to-deploy secure messaging solutions for physicians and have continued to evolve the solutions for acute care organizations, KLAS explained.

 THE LARGER TREND

 Vendors fall along a spectrum of usage from one end, secure messaging, to another, communications platform.
 KLAS placed vendors on the spectrum based on how client organizations are most typically using the technology.

 On the secure messaging side, vendors include, from full-on secure messaging moving toward communication platform: Imprivata, Lua, Diagnotes, Everbridge, QliqSOFT, Epic and Tiger Connect.

-On the communications platform side, vendors include, from full-on communications platform moving toward secure messaging: Voalte, Vocera, Cerner, Mobile Heartbeat, PatientSafe Solutions, PerfectServe, Telmediq, Halo Communications (Doc Halo), Uniphy Health and Spok.
+On the communications platform side, vendors include, from full-on communications platform moving toward secure messaging: Voalte, Vocera, Cerner, Mobile Heartbeat, PatientSafe Solutions, PerfectServe, Telmediq, Halo Communications, Uniphy Health and Spok.